moudyellaz/Braodcast-Encryption-Schemes/README.md

-# bes ocaml
+# Broadcast Encryption Scheme in Ocaml

+## Introduction

-In this project, we implement three existing broadcast encryption schemes: ElGamal baseline, Boneh-Franklin, and a new scheme based on ElGamal.
+In this project, two existing broadcast encryption schemes are implemented: ElGamal baseline, Boneh-Franklin.
+In addition, a new scheme based on ElGamal is implemented as well.

+## Usage

 For testing, you can run the following code in terminal:

-cd folder_location

-eval $(opam env)
+1. 'cd folder_location'

+2. 'eval $(opam env)'

-ocamlbuild -use-ocamlfind -I src -I lib src/filename.native
+3. 'ocamlbuild -use-ocamlfind -I src -I lib src/filename.native'

 Note that only Zarith package is needed in order to compile Bignum.